balika0105/balika0105/README.md

-- 👋 Hi, I’m Balazs Markgruber
-- 👀 I’m interested in C, C++, C#, Python
-- 🌱 I’m currently learning Unity and C
-- 💞️ I’m looking to collaborate on simple projects in C#
+Does programming as a hobby, interested in C/C++, learnt C# in middle school.
+General understanding of OOP

-- 📫 balazsmarkgruber@protonmail.com
+📫 balazsmarkgruber@protonmail.com

 <!---
 balika0105/balika0105 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.